 Maria presents Why comparing your budget to this of other people is a really dumb thing to do posted at The Money Principle.
 She states that comparing your budget to that of other people is not always a wise thing since your needs and wants and financial outlook are different from the other people.

 Christopher presents Tips for Organizing an Effective but Frugal Home Budget posted at This That And The MBA.
 Here he familiarizes us with the techniques of creating an efficient and frugal home budget which is necessary for steadying financial situation and demonstrates financial circumspection and a sense of responsibility.

 Sudipto presents How to Negotiate on Your Salary at Current Job posted at One Cent At A Time.
-The blogger discusses about being confident and adopting certain negotiation techniques with the management for attaining a raise in the pay package.
-He emphasizes on being open-minded and driving away the apprehension of being laid off.
+The blogger discusses being confident and adopting certain negotiation techniques with the management for attaining a raise in the pay package.
+He emphasizes being open-minded and driving away from the apprehension of being laid off.